RizqiRahcman/ReactLifecycle_Digistar2024/README.md

 ## Acknowledgments

-- Special thanks to the React documentation and community for providing excellent resources and examples.
+- Special thanks to TMDb for providing the movie data API.